the-palindrome/vuepyter/vuepyter/README.md

 />
 ```

 Vuepyter uses its bundled Pyodide runtime by default.
-Override `pyodideUrl` only if you need a mirror or a different version. `pyodidePackages` installs extra packages before execution, and `pyodideInitCode` runs once after the runtime loads. `kernelUpdateMode` controls whether workspace state updates after a cell runs or live while you type.
+Override `pyodideUrl` only if you need a mirror or a different version. `pyodidePackages` installs extra packages before execution, and `pyodideInitCode` runs once after the runtime loads. `kernelUpdateMode` controls whether workspace state updates after a cell runs or attempts additional syncs while a long-running cell is still executing.

+`kernelUpdateMode="always-live"` is experimental.
+It improves workspace syncing during top-level loops, but it is not a full streaming execution mode.

 ## Styling and themes